George Pataki: Early life and education

-After graduating from Peekskill High School, Pataki entered Yale University in 1963 on an academic scholarship and graduated in 1967.
-While there Pataki was Chairman of the Conservative Party of the Yale Political Union, where he participated in debates.
+After graduating from Peekskill High School, Pataki entered Yale University in 1963 on an academic scholarship and graduated in 1967 with a history major.
+While there, Pataki was Chairman of the Conservative Party of the Yale Political Union, where he participated in debates.
 He received his J.D. from Columbia Law School in 1970.

 Early political career

 While practicing law at Plunkett and Jaffe, P.C. in Peekskill, Pataki became friends with Michael C. Finnegan, who would go on to be the architect of Pataki's ascendancy to power.
 Finnegan would go on to manage Pataki's campaigns for Mayor, State Assembly, State Senate, and the governorship.
 Finnegan was then appointed chief counsel to the governor in 1995, and played the key role in developing and negotiating nearly all of Pataki's early legislative success.

 Mayor of Peekskill

 Pataki first won elected office in November 1981.
-He was elected Mayor of the City of Peekskill, which is located in the Northwestern part of Westchester County.
-Pataki defeated the Democratic incumbent Fred Bianco Jr., winning 70% of the vote.
-In November 1983, he was re-elected Mayor, winning 74% of the vote.
+He was elected mayor of the city of Peekskill, which is located in the northwestern part of Westchester County.
+Pataki defeated Democratic incumbent Fred Bianco Jr., winning 70% of the vote.
+In November 1983, he was re-elected mayor, winning 74% of the vote.